plone/volto/docs/source/configuration/validation.md

 # Client side form field validation

-Volto provides a mechanism for providing form field validation in an extensible way.
+Volto provides a mechanism for delivering form field validation in an extensible way.
 This extensibility is based on the Volto component registry.

 ## Registering a validator